sahilmishra03/WHATSAPP_TEXT_SCHEDULER/README.md

 And that meant **no tiffin for the day.**
 So, I decided to **solve my own problem using code.**

-I built a **“Scheduled Message” feature** — just like WhatsApp — where you can:
+I built a **“Scheduled Message” feature demo** — showing how such a feature could be integrated into WhatsApp.
-- ✍️ Type a custom message
-- ⏰ Pick the exact time
-- 📤 Automatically send it to a contact at that time
+It’s a **proof-of-concept** built using **Flutter + Firebase**, demonstrating message scheduling, automation, and real-time updates.

 ---